VoBinh32/appdev-1/README.md

 ### 1.1.
 Configure USB sound card as default audio device

 * Raspberry Pi onboard sound card doesn’t have microphone interface.
 We have to change the default audio device to be USB sound card.
 * Boot up RPi, and apply the USB sound card.
-Use `“lsusb”` command to check if your USB sound card is mounted
+Use *lsusb* command to check if your USB sound card is mounted
 * Use *sudo nano /etc/asound.conf* command and put following content to the file:
 ```
 pcm.!default {